EvolveCoworking/Notes/README.md

 I. A Safe Space

-- Video Surveilance/Recording on interior of space
+- Video Surveilance/Recording for interior.

 - Smart Lock on Door, for 24-hour access.